preservim/vim-pencil/README.markdown

 The _pencil_ plugin aspires to make Vim as powerful a tool for writers as it is for coders by focusing narrowly on the handful of tweaks needed to smooth the path to writing prose.

-* For editing files in _text_, _markdown_, _textile_, and other prose-oriented file types
+* For editing files in _text_, _markdown_, _textile_, and other
+  prose-oriented file types
 * Agnostic on soft line wrap _versus_ hard line breaks, supporting both
 * Auto-detects wrap mode via modeline and sampling
 * Adjusts navigation key mappings to suit the wrap mode
 * Creates undo points on common punctuation
 * When using hard line breaks, enables autoformat while inserting text
-* Buffer-scoped configuration (leaves your global settings alone)
+* Buffer-scoped configuration (with a few minor exceptions, _pencil_ preserves your global settings)
 * Pure Vimscript with no dependencies

 Need spell-check and other features?
 Vim is about customization.
 To